 5. Find Someone You Like

 Finally, and this sounds unimportant, but it really isn’t, find someone you like.
 It is almost impossible to trust someone you don’t like.
-And trust, more than anything else, is the essential ingredient for a successful relationship between a lawyer and a client.
+And trust, more than anything else, is the essential ingredient for a successful relationship between a lawyer and a client, especially if you are hiring an attorney on retainer.